 - Monthly and/or annual maintenance agreement fees (for year 2 and beyond)

-Renewals & Replacements — infrastructure projects with costs that are between $1k and $5k,
+Renewals & Replacements: infrastructure projects with costs between $1k and $5k,

-Equipment — pieces of equipment with costs (including shipping and installation costs, where applicable) that are between $1k and $5k, and
+Equipment: pieces of equipment with costs (including shipping and installation costs, where applicable) between $1k and $5k, and

-Information Technology — projects and equipment related to Information Technology needs with costs that are between $1k and $5k
+Information Technology: projects and equipment related to Information Technology needs with costs between $1k and $5k

-- Include shipping costs, installation costs, peripheral equipment (e.g. back-up power supplies, alarms, etc), and maintenance agreement costs when applicable, and
+- Include shipping costs, installation costs, peripheral equipment (e.g. backup power supplies, alarms, etc), and maintenance agreement costs when applicable.

-Normal College practice is to replace all faculty and staff primary computers every four years, and each faculty and staff member receives one desktop or laptop computer as part of the deployment cycle.
+Normal college practice is to replace all faculty and staff primary computers every four years, and each faculty and staff member receives one desktop or one laptop computer as part of the deployment cycle.
 The replacement schedule and process is managed by the IT User Services department.
-Therefore, requests for faculty and staff primary desktop and laptop computers do not need to be made thru this capital request process.
+Therefore requests for faculty and staff primary desktop and laptop computers do not need to be made through this capital request process.
 Only items that fall outside of the normal process require a capital request.
-Specific questions about this particular type of IT equipment replacement should be directed to Kathy Kinnin, Director of IT User Services.
+Specific questions about this particular type of IT equipment replacement should be directed to Tom Marcotte. ext.
+5935.